• About Us

 Some thoughts & feelings that might arise are: resentment, jealousy, self-doubt, fortune-telling, negativity, bitterness, anger, and hurt.

 Here’s the thing, I discovered several years ago as I read a book by Caroline Leaf called Switch on Your Brain.
 These thoughts that enter our brain don’t just come and go, they actually grow.
-They are dendrites in our brains that keeps getting bigger the more we feed them.
+They are dendrites in our brains that keep getting bigger the more we feed them. - Impacts Your Actions:

 All of this stuff that is going on internally affects you externally.
 It impacts your actions and behaviors.
 You may see it with heightened anxiety, worry, outward anger but if you’re good at bottling it all up it may come out through physical ailments.